tnikolla/pruef-auswert/README.md

     max_pts - maximum reachable points
     pmax    - points for 1.0
     pmin    - points for 4.0

-Here is an example: `./pruef_auswert.py file1.xls file2.xls 35 25 15`
+Here is an example:

+    `./pruef_auswert.py file1.xls file2.xls 35 25 15`

+The number of bins is another option.
+It can be controled with `-b BINS`.
+In the example below a histogram with 12 bins is used.

+    ./pruef_auswert.py file1.xls file2.xls 35 25 15 -b 12

 I have implemented also a very short manual that can be reached easily from the terminal: